Poetry and tea. Tea and poetry.

 In 2016 TS Poetry Press published The Joy of Poetry, a story of losing my mom and finding poetry.
 It’s part memoir, part anthology (my own poems and those of others), and part spirited defense of poetry, especially for those who think they hate it.

-My new book is Rainbow Crow, also from TS Poetry Press, is a children’s book of poetry, both in and out of form, all about my favorite critter (crows!), with gorgeous illustrations by Hasani Browne.
+My second book, Rainbow Crow, also from TS Poetry Press, is a children’s book of poetry, both in and out of form, about my favorite critter (crows!), with gorgeous illustrations by Hasani Browne.

-I am also a contributing writer for several magazines, including Rock & Vine, WACOAN magazine, and Magnolia Journal.
-I have written poetry prompts for Chronic Joy, and I serve as an editor Tweetspeak Poetry, where I wrote book reviews for grownups and host a Children’s Book Club.
-Every month I lead us in learning poetry By Heart.
-(In other words, memorize ’em!)
+I am also a contributing writer for Rock & Vine magazine and WACOAN magazine, as well as the Texas Hill Country Art Guide.
+I have also written several poetry prompts for Chronic Joy.
+And at Tweetspeak Poetry, I’ve written book reviews (for grownups and children) and a column about learning poetry By Heart.

 Take care & Happy poeming!

 Read more ~